Formalization of Auslander--Buchsbaum--Serre criterion in Lean4: Preliminaries

-There is an ongoing effort to formalize similar statements more generally by studying heights under ring homomorphisms with the going-down property.(See\href{https://github.com/leanprover-community/mathlib4/pull/27510}{\faExternalLink}\href{https://github.com/leanprover-community/mathlib4/pull/27542}{\faExternalLink}.)
-Because that work is more general and these lemmas here are proven specifically for polynomial rings (with some proofs ``forced through''), they are intended as temporary and will be deprecated once the more general versions are available in \mathlib{}.
-See ~\ref{subsec:relwork} for details.
+There is an ongoing effort to formalize similar statements more generally by studying heights under ring homomorphisms with the going-down property.\href{https://github.com/leanprover-community/mathlib4/pull/27510}{\faExternalLink}\href{https://github.com/leanprover-community/mathlib4/pull/27542}{\faExternalLink} This would establish more general versions of the above ad hoc lemmas.
+These lemmas will be deprecated once the generalizations become available in \mathlib{}.
+See Subsection ~\ref{subsec:relwork} for details.